shader-slang/slang/docs/target-compatibility.md

 ## Sampler Feedback

-The HLSL [sampler feedback feature](https://microsoft.github.io/DirectX-Specs/d3d/SamplerFeedback.html) is available for HLSL targets.
-The features requires shader model 6.5 and a version of DXC that supports shader model 6.5 or higher.
-This requirement means it is only available on DirectX12.
+The HLSL [sampler feedback feature](https://microsoft.github.io/DirectX-Specs/d3d/SamplerFeedback.html) is available for DirectX12.
+The features requires shader model 6.5 and therefore a version of [DXC](https://github.com/Microsoft/DirectXShaderCompiler) that supports that model or higher.
+The Shader Model 6.5 requirement also means only DXIL binary format is supported.

 There doesn't not appear to be a similar feature available in Vulkan yet, but when it is available support should be addeed.

-For CPU targets there is the IFeedbackTexture interface, that requires an implemention.
-Slang does not currently include CPU implementations of for texture types.
+For CPU targets there is the IFeedbackTexture interface that requires an implemention for use.
+Slang does not currently include CPU implementations for texture types.